davefiddes/openinverter-can-tool/README.md

     Options:
-      -d, --database FILE  openinverter JSON parameter database to use -b, --bustype TEXT   Which python-can bus type to use  [default: socketcan] -c, --channel TEXT   Which python-can bus channel to use  [default: can0] -s, --speed INTEGER  The CAN bus speed.
-Typically 500kbps for openinverter boards  [default: 500000]
-      -n, --node INTEGER   The CAN SDO node ID to communicate with  [default: 1] --version            Show the version and exit.
+      -d, --database FILE  openinverter JSON parameter database to use -c, --context TEXT   Which python-can configuration context to use -n, --node INTEGER   The CAN SDO node ID to communicate with  [default: 1] --version            Show the version and exit.
       --help               Show this message and exit.